cysouw/graphicalgrammar/text/scandinavia.md

 |
 | Mattila-n pienet poja-t luki-vat hyvin ahkerasti vaikeita läksyjä-nsä
 | Mattila-GEN little boy-PL study-3PL very diligently difficult homework-3PL
-| 'The little boys in Mattila are studying their difficult homework very diligently.'
+| 'The little boys from Mattila are studying their difficult homework very diligently.'
 :::

 ::: {.im #setälä1946_68}
 Dependency graph with arrows for the example sentence in [@last] from Setälä & Nieminen [-@setala1946: 68].
 The diagonal placement of the arrows is faintly reminiscent of the USA-style diagramming, but the details of the positioning are completely different.
 This display might very well be an innovation by Nieminen.
 :::

-Aulis Ojajärvi (1913-1968) was a language teacher and in 1964, after the deatch of Kaarlo Nieminen, once again revised the *Suomen kielen oppikirja*.
+Aulis Ojajärvi (1913-1968) was a language teacher and in 1964, after the death of Kaarlo Nieminen, he once again revised the *Suomen kielen oppikirja*.
 The version from 1970, that I have consulted, is rather different from earlier versions and contains completely different graphical analyses [@setala1970].
 The structure from the examples sentence [@next] is illustrated in two different ways in [@fig:setälä1970_77].
 The upper version is strongly reminiscent of the visualisation of Beckman (see [@sec:beckman1904]).
 The lower display is structurally identical, but the words are placed in their regular sentence order.

 ::: ex
 |